pabloelt/pabloelt.github.io/content/project/project3/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>Actions to improve customer loyalty:</text>

 10. Create a loyalty program based on the new RFM segmentation.

+---

+## 7. Business case implementation
+{style="color: #BBDEFC"}

+We have also implemented a business case model for a neutral scenario, assuming that the new CRO protocols achieve the following:

+* Increase the conversion rate from 13% to 15%.
+* Increase the median purchase from 5 to 6 products, representing a 20% increase in this metric.
+* Increase the purchase frequency from 10% to 12%, representing a 20% increase in this metric.

+After one year of applying these protocols, the results are as follows:

+* The CRO protocols generated 249300€.
+* The cost of implementing the measures was 114000€.
+* The resultant profit is 135300€.
+* The ROI (Return on Investment) is 118.68%.

+The details of this analysis can be consulted [here](https://github.com/pabloelt/analysis-and-optimization-of-an-ecommerce-company/blob/main/Business_Case.xlsx).